 The Email is Unexpected

-Nearly all phishing emails are going to be unexpected.
+Nearly all of these emails are going to be unexpected.
 This is the case whether it’s from a friend’s hacked account and just says, “I thought you’d like to see this” or is a purported purchase order from a company you’ve never heard of.

 Question every email you get that is unexpected, even if it’s from someone you know.
 When an email comes out of the blue and seems a little “off” or strange, don’t automatically assume it’s legitimate, do the opposite, and look at it as phishing, until you find out otherwise.